mdn/curriculum/curriculum/0-README.md

 - Self-paced
 - Free

-The go-to resource for the essential skills and knowledge every front-end developer needs for career success and industry relevance.
+Defines the essential skills and knowledge every front-end developer needs for career success and industry relevance.

-Developed by Mozilla and refined with insights from the broader MDN community.
+Created by Mozilla and refined with insights from students, educators, and developers from the broader web community.

+Includes learning resource recommendations covering every curriculum topic, helping you become job-ready.

 [Learn more](./1-about-curriculum.md)